What to See in Moscow

 Thursday, Friday and Saturday 10:00-21:00

 Closed on Mondays.

-Around the edge of the market were a number of stalls selling ready made food – the queues for Vietnamese Pho were extraordinarily long but there were many fabulous cuisines to choose from – Indian, Israeli, Cypriot, to name a few.
+Around the edge of the market were a number of stalls selling ready-made food – the queues for Vietnamese Pho were extraordinarily long but there were many fabulous cuisines to choose from – Indian, Israeli, and Cypriot, to name a few.
 Certainly wasn’t expecting to see this in Moscow.
 This city becomes more and more our favourite every day.